qiboteam/qibolab/doc/source/main-documentation/qibolab.rst

 ------

 In Qibolab, an extensive API is available for working with pulses and pulse sequences, a fundamental aspect of quantum experiments.
-At the heart of this API is the :class:`qibolab.pulses.pulse.Pulse` object, which empowers users to define and customize pulses with specific parameters.
+At the heart of this API is the :class:`qibolab.Pulse` object, which empowers users to define and customize pulses with specific parameters.

-Additionally, pulses are defined by an envelope shape, represented by a subclass of :class:`qibolab.pulses.envelope.BaseEnvelope`.
+Additionally, pulses are defined by an envelope shape, represented by a subclass of :class:`qibolab._core.pulses.envelope.BaseEnvelope`.
-Qibolab offers a range of pre-defined pulse shapes which can be found in :py:mod:`qibolab.pulses.envelope`.
+Qibolab offers a range of pre-defined pulse shapes which can be found in :py:mod:`qibolab._core.pulses.envelope`.

-- Rectangular (:class:`qibolab.pulses.envelope.Rectangular`)
+- Rectangular (:class:`qibolab.Rectangular`)
-- Exponential (:class:`qibolab.pulses.envelope.Exponential`)
+- Exponential (:class:`qibolab.Exponential`)
-- Gaussian (:class:`qibolab.pulses.envelope.Gaussian`)
+- Gaussian (:class:`qibolab.Gaussian`)
-- Drag (:class:`qibolab.pulses.envelope.Drag`)
+- Drag (:class:`qibolab.Drag`)
-- IIR (:class:`qibolab.pulses.envelope.Iir`)
+- IIR (:class:`qibolab.Iir`)
-- SNZ (:class:`qibolab.pulses.envelope.Snz`)
+- SNZ (:class:`qibolab.Snz`)
-- eCap (:class:`qibolab.pulses.envelope.ECap`)
+- eCap (:class:`qibolab.ECap`)
-- Custom (:class:`qibolab.pulses.envelope.Custom`)
+- Custom (:class:`qibolab.Custom`)

 To illustrate, here is an examples of how to instantiate a pulse using the Qibolab API: